Henry C. Koch

 Henry C. Koch (March 30, 1841 – May 19, 1910) was a German-American architect based in Milwaukee, Wisconsin.

 Biography

 Born in Hanover in the Kingdom of Hanover, Koch immigrated as a toddler with his family to the United States.
-His architectural career began at the age of 16 when he worked for early Milwaukee architect, G. W. Mygatt.
+His architectural career began at the age of 16 when he worked for the early Milwaukee architect G. W. Mygatt.
 He enlisted in the Civil War with the 24th Wisconsin Infantry as a private, later becoming a draftsman on General Philip Sheridan's staff.
 After the war Koch returned to Milwaukee, where he formed a partnership with Mygatt until 1870, when he started his own firm.

 He married and had six children, including Harry and Armand D. Koch.
 The latter also became an architect, joining his father's firm in the 1890s and helping with the design of the Milwaukee City Hall.

 Henry C. Koch died at his home in Milwaukee on May 19, 1910.